chenenaoui/ETL_kubernetes/README.md

 # Project Overview

-This project comprises a straightforward ETL (Extract, Transform, Load) pipeline and a REST API built with Flask.
-The ETL pipeline ingests CSV files into a SQLite database, and the API exposes the recently ingested data by returning the first 10 lines.
-The solution has been uploaded and deployed on Kubernetes for seamless scalability and management.
+This project encompasses a simple ETL (Extract, Transform, Load) pipeline and a Flask-based REST API.
+The ETL pipeline processes CSV files, loading data into a SQLite database.
+The API allows users to retrieve the most recently ingested data by returning the first 10 lines.
+The entire solution has been uploaded and deployed on Kubernetes for smooth scalability and efficient management.

 ---